IkshitGupta1502/Predicting-House-Prices/README.md

 - Hyperparameter Tuning: RandomizedSearchCV and GridSearchCV for optimizing model performance.
 - Model Performance Visualization: Visualizing model performance using various metrics.

-View the full project documentation in the provided PDF.
+View the dataset and the full project documentation in the provided PDF.